jqwik-team/jqwik/docs/README.md

-The main purpose of __jqwik__ is to bring [Property-Based Testing](/property-based-testing.html) (PBT) to the JVM. _Property-Based Testing_ tries to combine the intuitiveness of [Microtests](https://www.industriallogic.com/blog/history-microtests/) with the effectiveness of randomized, generated test data.
+The main purpose of __jqwik__ is to bring [Property-Based Testing](/property-based-testing.html) (PBT) to the JVM, with a focus on _Java_ and _Kotlin_.

+_Property-Based Testing_ tries to combine the intuitiveness of [Microtests](https://www.industriallogic.com/blog/history-microtests/) with the effectiveness of randomized, generated test data.
 Originally driven by the common hype about functional programming,